Liover Peguero Preview, Player Props: Pirates vs. Cardinals

 Cardinals Pitching Rankings

-- The 7.8 strikeouts per nine innings put together by the Cardinals pitching staff ranks 28th in the league.
+- The pitching staff for the Cardinals has a collective 7.8 K/9, the third-worst in MLB.

-- The Cardinals have a 4.66 team ERA that ranks 23rd across all league pitching staffs.
+- The Cardinals have the 24th-ranked team ERA among all league pitching staffs (4.67).

-- Rom (0-2) makes the start for the Cardinals, his third of the season.
+- Thompson (3-5 with a 3.92 ERA and 47 strikeouts in 39 2/3 innings pitched) makes the start for the Cardinals, his fifth of the season.

-- The lefty last pitched on Sunday against the Philadelphia Phillies, when he tossed 5 1/3 innings, allowing two earned runs while giving up five hits.
+- In his most recent appearance on Tuesday, the left-hander threw four innings against the San Diego Padres, giving up two earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.